Testing & Grades

 • Junior-year PSAT scores qualify US citizens and permanent residents for the National Merit Scholarship Program.

-• For Korean international students, the PSAT's main value is practice — not scholarship.
+• For international students, the PSAT's main value is practice, not scholarship.

 Two tests in one

-The PSAT serves two purposes that often get confused:
+The PSAT has two purposes that often get confused:

 1. Practice SAT: it's shorter and slightly easier than the SAT, testing the same Reading, Writing, and Math skills on the same question formats.
 High school sophomores and juniors take it as a low-stakes dry run before the real SAT.
 Scores come back with detailed skill breakdowns, useful for identifying weak areas.

-The part that doesn't apply to Korean students
+The part that doesn't apply to international students

-International students — including Korean international school students — cannot win National Merit even if they score at the top.
+International students cannot win National Merit even if they score at the top.
 Eligibility requires US citizenship or permanent residency.
-A Korean student scoring a perfect 1520 on the junior PSAT gets a detailed score report and nothing else.
+An international student scoring a perfect 1520 on the junior PSAT gets a detailed score report and nothing else.

-This often surprises Korean families because the PSAT is offered at Korean international schools and students sit for it alongside US-citizen classmates.
+This often surprises international families because the PSAT is offered at international schools and students sit for it alongside US-citizen classmates.
 The testing is identical; the recognition is not.

 Yes, for one reason: practice.
 The PSAT is the closest thing to a real SAT that's not an actual SAT attempt.
 Junior-year students use it to: